3 Mammogram Myths – Debunked

 The benefits are less deaths, less surgery and less need for chemotherapy because of earlier detection and detection of pre-cancer, among others.
 The risks are radiation exposure, anxiety, inconvenience, false positives and false negatives.

 The Myth: “I can’t get a mammogram because I am breastfeeding.
-I guess I will have to wait until after I am done.
-Who knows when that will be?
-I may be pregnant again by that point.”
+I guess I will have to wait until after I am done.”

 Although breast sensitivity is reduced because breast density increases with breastfeeding, mammograms are still recommended.

 We save the most lives by not interrupting regular screening.
 The American College of Radiology’s new guidelines for pregnancy and lactation recommend continuing regular screening even if you’re pregnant or breastfeeding.